sqlparser/gspHome/_tutorials/gsp-demo-data-lineage.md

 ```

 The value of select result: `teur` depends on the source column `tbl.kamut` in case expression, although it's value is not derived from `tbl.kamut` directly.

+#### Further reading
+Please check [this document](https://github.com/sqlparser/sqlflow_public/blob/master/dbobjects_relationship.md) for the detailed explanation of the relationship
+used in the dataflow.